Menu

 As Australia's fastest train, this service operates in each direction between Brisbane and Cairns and is outfitted with state-of-the-art facilities and catering.
 Providing a smooth and comfortable ride, the Spirit of Queensland is perfect for day trips and a wonderful choice to explore any of the amazing spots along the Capricorn and Coral Coasts including Fraser Island, Hervey Bay, Rockhampton and more.

-Offering the same journey as the Sunlander, only within 24 hours.
 Find out more about the Spirit of Queensland.

 Cairns By Boat